openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var caPath: String
 ```

-**Function:** If this parameter is set, the system will use the CA certificate at the user-specified path (developers must ensure the accessibility of the CA certificate at this path).
+**Description:** If this parameter is set, the system will use the CA certificate at the user-specified path (developers must ensure the accessibility of the CA certificate at this path).
 Otherwise, the system will use the preset CA certificate located at: /etc/ssl/certs/cacert.pem.
 The certificate path is a sandbox-mapped path (developers can obtain the application sandbox path via Global.getContext().filesDir).
 Currently, only text-format certificates with the .pem extension are supported.

 **Type:** String